Helping Customers Create The Perfect Entertaining Space With Fire, Food, and Friends!

 The best woods for cooking are seasoned and dried hardwoods.
 Hardwoods, which usually contain broad leaves on the trees, are a better option than softwoods, which usually have needles and cones.

-One reason hardwoods are better for cooking in a pizza oven is that they are cleaner and last longer than softwoods.
-The best examples of hardwood are maple, oak, ash, hickory, walnut, birch, and beech.
+One reason hardwoods are better for cooking in a pizza oven is that they are the wood that burns hottest.
+Great choices of hardwood are oak, hickory, maple, ash, walnut, birch, beech and fruitwoods such as apple or cherry.

 That's not all...

-If you love the aromatic effect wood has on your food then fruitwood is highly recommended and can greatly affect your meal.
+If you love the aromatic effect wood has on your food then fruitwood has excellent options that can greatly affect your meal.
 Fruitwood, as the name implies, comes from several fruit-bearing trees.

 Fruitwood includes apple, plum, almond, pear, hickory, maple, pecan, mesquite, chestnut, avocado, alder, apricot, nectarine, and cherry wood.
 These woods can really add to the flavor of your next dinner!